Dorothy Hale: Early life

 While she was studying sculpture in Paris, she married millionaire stockbroker Gaillard Thomas, son of the wealthy gynecologist T. Gaillard Thomas; the brief marriage ended in divorce.

-She married Gardner Hale (1894–1931) in 1927.
-Gardner Hale was a fresco, mural, and society portrait artist.
-During this marriage Dorothy Hale continued moving in creative, sophisticated, and high-class social circles.
+She married Gardner Hale in 1927.
+Gardner Hale, the son of William Gardner Hale, was a fresco, mural, and society portrait artist.
+During this marriage, Dorothy Hale continued moving in creative, sophisticated, and upper-class social circles.
 In her west coast period, she socialized with artists Miguel Covarrubias, Rosa Rolanda, Frida Kahlo, and photographer Nickolas Muray.

 Career

 Hale's stage work was limited to several seasons in stock companies and some work as a dancer and Ziegfeld girl.
 In the summer of 1935, Hale and her friend Rosamond Pinchot, another New York socialite and aspiring actress, opened in Abide with Me, a psychological drama written by their friend Clare Boothe Luce.
 Though the three friends enjoyed the experience tremendously, the play was panned and it died quietly.
 Pinchot went on to take her life by carbon monoxide poisoning in January 1938.